krkn-chaos/krkn/docs/arcaflow_scenarios.md

 To have more details regarding the arcaflow workflows architecture and syntax it is suggested to refer to the [Arcaflow Documentation](https://arcalot.io/arcaflow/).

-Working on fix in ticket: https://issues.redhat.com/browse/CHAOS-494
+Working on fix in ticket: https://issues.redhat.com/browse/CHAOS-494 This will effect all versions 4.12 and higher of OpenShift